-The Sellers hereby, with respect to the Sellers Guarantees in clause 8.1.1b) and c), which are only given by each Seller in relation to himself/herself and the Shares held by such Sellers in the Company, and with respect to all other Sellers Guarantees as several debtors (Teilschuldner - pro rata to their holding of Shares) guarantee to the Purchaser, by way of independent promises of guarantee (selbständige Garantieversprechen) within the meaning of Section 311 (1) BGB and subject to the requirements and limitations provided in this Agreement, that the following statements are correct and complete as of the Signing Date and also as of the Closing Date, unless it is specifically provided that a statement is made as of a different or additional date or dates.
-Which case such Sellers Guarantee shall be correct as of such different or additional date or dates.
-The Sellers and the Purchaser agree and explicitly confirm that the guarantees in clause 8.1 (Sellers Guarantees) shall not be qualified or construed as quality guarantees concerning the object of the purchase (Garantien für die Beschaffenheit der Sache) within the meaning of Sections 443, 444 BGB or agreements on quality (Beschaffenheitsvereinbarungen) within the meaning of Section 434 (1) sentence 1 BGB, and that Section 444 BGB shall not and does not apply to the Sellers Guarantees.
+The Sellers hereby, with respect to the Sellers Guarantees in clause 8.1.1b) and c), which are only given by each Seller in relation to himself/herself and the Shares held by such Sellers in the Company, and with respect to all other Sellers Guarantees as several debtors (Teilschuldner - pro rata to their holding of Shares) guarantee to the Purchaser, by way of independent promises of guarantee (selbständige Garantieversprechen) within the meaning of Section 311 (1) BGB and subject to the requirements and limitations provided in this Agreement, that the following statements are correct and complete as of the Signing Date and also as of the Closing Date, unless it is specifically provided that a statement is made as of a different or additional date or dates, in which case such Sellers Guarantee shall be correct as of such different or additional date or dates.
+The Sellers and the Purchaser agree and explicitly confirm that the guarantees in clause 8.1 (Sellers Guarantees) shall not be qualified or construed as quality guarantees concerning the object of the purchase (Garantien für die Beschaffenheit der Sache) within the meaning of Section 434 (1) sentence 1 BGB, and that Section 444 BGB shall not and does not apply to the Sellers Guarantees.